DHTMLX/gantt-docs/data/desktop/auto_scheduling.md

 gantt.config.auto_scheduling_strict = true;
 ~~~

+###Initial auto-scheduling

-The api/gantt_auto_scheduling_initial_config.md property specifies whether gantt will do autoscheduling on data loading.
+The api/gantt_auto_scheduling_initial_config.md property specifies whether gantt will do auto scheduling on data loading.
 It's set to true by default:

 ~~~js
 gantt.config.auto_scheduling_initial = true;
 ~~~

+###Recalculating the project

 To recalculate the schedule of the whole project, use the api/gantt_autoschedule.md method: